MarthaAL/discoverMorgantown/images/README.md

-Contains the images for each member of the software engineering team.
+Contains the images for each member of the software engineering team as well as custom images for the website background.